vafakaramzadegan/Phpy/README.md

      execute("python_script_filename_without_extension", ["array", "of", "arguments"]);
 ```

-Assuming that the directory `/home/YourUserName/Documents/python_scripts` exists on your computer, the `www-data` user must have access to read and execute python scripts inside it.
+Assuming that the directory `/home/YourUserName/Documents/python_scripts` exists on your computer, the `www-data` user must have access to read and execute python scripts inside the directory. you have to set the permissions manually.

-now, create a python file inside the directory and paste the following code in it. let's call it `test_python.py`:
+create a python file inside the directory and paste the following code into it. let's call it `test_python.py`:

 ```python
 import sys